rex2828/Sasta-Spotify/README.md

                       Our thoughts are stars , We cannot fathom into constellation

-Due to time constratint and the amount of time it takes to add muliple functionality in an application of such magnitude we could only build a prototype which has the following features.
+Due to time constraints and the amount of time, it takes to add multiple functionalities in an application of such magnitude we could only build a prototype that has the following features.

 ⚫ With our website, you can **log in to your spotify account**